 Our friend Lactobacillus

-Lacto-fermentation happens when Lactobacillus, a naturally occuring bacteria, processes the sugars/starches in food to produce CO₂ and, more importantly, lactic acid.
+Lacto-fermentation happens when Lactobacillus, a naturally occurring bacteria, processes the sugars/starches in food to produce CO₂ and, more importantly, lactic acid.
 This lactic acid increases the acidity of the fermented food.
 Lactobacillus is also anaerobic, which means it thrives without oxygen.
 Lactobacillus naturally exists on the skin of the fruit and vegetables that we ferment, and all we need to do is give it the best possible environment to grow.
 This is why we add salt.
 Lactobacillus likes a salty environment, other bacteria doesn’t!
 Ideally we want a 2% – 3% salt solution.
 Check out my Beginners Guide video on Fermenting, it should give you some ideas on fermenting your own peppers.

 This article was to give you some guidance on the things you don’t see me do on my videos, and things I don’t really talk about in my articles.
 But they are things I do all the time.